andreasradloff/netflix-rater/README.md

 -----

 Go here and click on "Exportera denna lista": http://nyheter24.se/filmtipset/yourpage.cgi You then need to convert the excel-file from filmtipset to json.
-Save or export the excel-file to .csv (Kommaseparerade värden) and then use this tool to convert it to json: http://www.convertcsv.com/csv-to-json.htm
+Save or export the excel-file to .csv (Kommaseparerade värden) from your favorite spreadsheet program and then use this tool to convert it to json: http://www.convertcsv.com/csv-to-json.htm

 The input is a simple JSON list of objects, with each object containing at least a `"url"` key containing a string URL that points to a movie on Netflix and a `"rating"` key containing an integer rating from 0 to 5, inclusive.
 0 indicates "Not Interested".